 Pursuant to the requirements of The Securities Act, Tex.
 Rev. Civ.
 Stat.
 Ann.
 Arts.
 581-1 to 581-45, the mission of the State Securities Board is to protect investors.
 Consistent with that mission, the agency seeks to encourage capital formation, job formation, free and competitive securities markets and minimize burdens on issuers and persons subject to the Act, especially small businesses.

-In addition to its main office located in Austin, the agency has branch offices in Corpus Christi, Dallas, Houston, and Lubbock.
+In addition to its main office located in Austin, the agency has branch offices in Corpus Christi, Dallas, and Houston.
 Find more information, including how to contact our staff, on our Offices page.

 Read more about the Securities Board and the Agency's functions on our Agency Overview page.